-For more information about these commands, see the Avaya Branch Gateway G450 CLI Reference.
+For more information about these commands, see the Avaya Branch Gateway G430 CLI Reference.

-Root level command Command Description interface (fastethernet Enter FastEthernet, Loopback, Serial, or Tunnel interface configuration context

-Root level command Command Description loopback serial tunnel) backup delay Set the time to wait before switching over to the backup interface, in case of failure.
+Root level command Command Description interface (fastethernet loopback tunnel) Enter FastEthernet,Loopback, or Tunnel interface configuration context backup delay Set the time to wait before switching over to the backup interface, in case of failure.
 You can also use this command to set a delay before reverting back to the primary interface. backup interface Set a backup interface for the current interface followed by the interface type and number.
 You must use this command from the context of the interface for which you are setting a backup interface.